psaikumar48/AI-learns-to-play-snake-using-Deep-Neural-Network/readme.txt

 index:2 Top move
 index:3 Bottom move

-TRAINING THE NEURAL NETWORK : Initial 4 training sets are trained and after the every crash of game the new traing data will be trained to neurol network.
+TRAINING THE NEURAL NETWORK : Initial 4 training sets are trained and after the every crash of snake the new traing data will be trained to neurol network.
 LABELING TO THE TRAINING DATA  : 0,1,2 and 3 is labeled based on 8 input values.First preference is given to the grid having no obstacles around snake head and second preference was given to the grid having less distance to food from snake head.

 Ex1:Data=[0,0,0,1,_,_,_,_] Label=3 (Hear we don't see the distance to food,we will save the snake by moving it to no obstacles side)